aremondtiedrez/pythia/README.md

 ![Training sample](https://github.com/aremondtiedrez/pythia/blob/main/pythia/demo/sample_gifs/training_sample_1.gif)

-A trained PyThia model is then capable of predicting the future trajectory:
+A trained PyThia model is then capable of predicting the future trajectory.
+The animation below shows the first half of a video, from which the model predicts the last frame of the video, and then compares the model's prediction with the truth.

 ![Prediction](https://github.com/aremondtiedrez/pythia/blob/main/pythia/demo/sample_gifs/prediction_1.gif)